technologiesoutcomes/assignments/assignment2/README.md

-To submit or share  your assignment create a subdirectory named with your names under the submissions directory.
+To submit create a subdirectory named with your names under the submissions directory.
 Create a README.md file in your subdirectory and put your assignment  in the README.md.

 ## Kubernetes, Docker, Containerisation and Virtualisation

 1. Containers and Virtual machines are two approaches to deploying applications.
 Name the advantages and disadvantages of each.

-2. What is an image and how are they created?
+2. What is a Docker image and how are they created?

-3. What is a container and how might you run them?
+3. What is a Docker container and how might you run them?

 ## Linux administration and shell scripting

-1. Write a shell scripts that takes a single input arguments and echoes it back when it is run.
+1. Write a shell script that takes a single input arguments and echoes it back when it is run.

-2. Write a shell script that creates directory call "sports" and inside the "sports" directory create two other subdirectories called "football" and "handball".
+2. Write a shell script that creates a directory call "sports" and inside the "sports" directory create two other subdirectories called "football" and "handball".
 You should be able to run the script multiple times without it failing.

 3. Copy the code below into a file called hello.sh and run it.
 Explain the behaviour.
 ```